No. 148 Squadron RAF: Second World War

-With the expansion of the Royal Air Force Special Duties Service the unit was reformed in 1943 as No. 148 (Special Duties) Squadron.
-The unit's Halifaxes dropped supplies to partisans in southern France, Italy and the Balkans, while its flight of Lysanders under the command of Peter Vaughan-Fowler did agent pick-up operations to Greece, Yugoslavia and southern France.
-It participated in the Warsaw airlift, where it suffered heavy losses.
-The unit continued its work through the end of the war.
+With the expansion of the Royal Air Force Special Duties Service, the unit was reformed in 1943 as No. 148 (Special Duties) Squadron equipped with Handley Page Halifax and Consolidated Liberator bombers.
+As a special duties squadron, the unit's aircraft dropped supplies to partisans in southern France, Italy, the Balkans, and Poland.
+Working closely with the SOE, the squadron also parachuted agents to various locations in Europe, while its flight of Westland Lysanders under the command of Peter Vaughan-Fowler did agent pick-up operations to Greece, Yugoslavia and southern France.
+When it was not needed for these kinds of missions, No. 148 took part in regular bombing raids.